slavabzb/slava.bz/_drafts/are-you-smart-enough-to-work-in-yandex.markdown

 ---

-A string is called *a palindrome* if the string read from left to right is equal to the string read from right to left.
-For example, ignoring the difference between uppercase and lowercase letters and skipping non-alphanumeric characters, the strign `Abcba!` is a palindrome, while the string `Hello` is not.
+A palindrome - reading a word from left to right is equal reading a word from right to left.
+For example, ignoring the difference between uppercase and lowercase letters and skipping non-alphanumeric characters, the string `Abcba!` is a palindrome, while the string `Hello` is not.

 Whereas there is a beautiful recursive solution, it takes additional memory per each recursion call and is not so effective as an iteration-based one.